 Whole life insurance is a common type of permanent life insurance.
 Its advantages include a longer-lasting death benefit, built-in cash value and no renewal eligibility risks.

-It can support your estate plan
+- It can support your estate plan.

 What are the cons of whole life insurance?

+- You need to keep up with recurring payments.
 Ongoing premium payments may be difficult to keep making if your income frequently changes or you lose your job.
 If you’re not planning to keep this insurance for life (and pay premiums that reflect the longer duration of coverage), you may want to consider term insurance.

 Can you convert your term life insurance into whole life insurance?

 You might consider buying both term and whole life insurance when you’re under-insured or pursuing a more complex financial strategy.
 When you buy both, it means you will have two different premiums to pay.
 It will also add an extra step to executing your estate when you die.
 Despite this extra work, the benefits of having both policies might be worth it for some people.

 1. You bought a whole life policy with a too-small death benefit.

 You may have bought a whole life policy early on.
 If you’re now realizing that the death benefit it would pay to your heirs is too small, you could consider adding a term coverage layer.

 2. You are pursuing a “ladder” strategy.

 It can be more complicated to manage this strategy compared to buying a single life insurance policy.
-There will be multiple bills to pay each month.
-And there will be an extra step to executing your estate when you die.
+You will have multiple bills to pay each month, and there will be an extra step to executing your estate when you die.
 But the cost savings may make the extra work worth it for some people.
 Whole life insurance may fit into a ladder strategy that includes permanent protection.